Grant access to entities with security context

 After you set the security context on a host, it will be used to automatically determine the security context for all logs, spans, metrics, and events that are sent from this host.

-Additionally, it will set the security context for all entities reported from this host, such as process group instances and hosts.
+Additionally, it will set the security context for host-related entities reported from this host, such as process group instances and disks.

 To set a security context using oneagentctl: